 In general, annuity payments are treated as ordinary income when paid.
-Payments may be subject to federal and state withholding taxes; you will be able to make certain elections regarding these withholding rules.
+Payments may be subject to federal and state withholding; you will be able to make certain elections regarding your withholding.

 Regarding lump sum distributions, current information will be covered in the form titled Your Rollover Options included in your documentation when you initiate your pension either online or by contacting the HR Service Center.